huchengyong/easy-mydb/README.md

 ```

 ## Delete data
-Use method `del` to delete data from database's table
+* `del` delete data from database's table

 ```js
 User.where({id: 1}).del()
 ```
-You can alse use method `del` more simpler
+You can alse use `del` method more simpler
 ```js
 User.del(1)
 ```
-`id` must be your table's primary key, if not, you can use method `setPk` to specify the primary key
+`id` must be table's primary key, if not, you can also use `setPk` method to specify the primary key
 ```js
 User.setPk('uid')
 ```
-Same as method `find`
+Same as `find` method

 ## Chained operations
 - [alias](#alias)